Ashok-Migration/Infra/README.md

 1. Add generic parameters.json specific to this module in parameters folder
 1. Add resource group specific parameter file following the naming convention to parameters folder
 1. Use the latest schemas and api versions of resources
-1. Create the new CI pipeline in Azure DevOps for the module using pipeline.yml (CI-<ModuleName>-Master-Build) and place it in CI folder of pipelines
+1. Create the new CI pipeline in Azure DevOps for the module using pipeline.yml (**CI-<ModuleName>-Master-Build**) and place it in CI folder of pipelines
+1. Pipeline must have three stages - Scan, Validate and Publish
+1. Run the pipeline from branch first to scan the templates and fix the violations if any.

 # Adding New Resource Group
 1. Add resource group specific file in ResourceGroup ARM module